mislav/hub/README.md

 For commands that require write access to GitHub (such as `fork`), you'll want to setup "github.token" as well.
 See [local GitHub config guide][2] for more information.

+Want to use environment variables instead of a local gitconfig?

+* `GITHUB_USER`  - If set, this will be used instead of the `github.user` config value to determine your GitHub username.
+* `GITHUB_TOKEN` - If set, this will be used instead of the `github.token` config value to determine your GitHub API token.

 Configuration
 -------------